ltpitt/ltpitt/README.md

 <h3 align="center">I am a passionate software developer, happily living in the Netherlands</h3>
 Welcome to my GitHub,

-I am currently working as a Backend Developer (Java / Maven / Spring Boot).
+I am busy with my Chapter Lead / Developer life.
 In my repos you will find Java / Python / Javascript / BASH / C++ / Lua / Go projects, exercises and experiments.

 I also love CI / CD, automation and GitHub actions, I hope you can find something useful or interesting around here.